Trust Registration Service — To register or not to register? That is the question

 The TRS is essentially a database of trusts which HMRC has introduced in order for them to have better visibility of trust arrangements.

 New regulations mean that the TRS has been extended to non-taxable trusts.
-The extended deadline for the registration of non-taxable trusts is currently 1 September 2022.
+The extended deadline for the registration of non-taxable trusts was 1 September 2022, which has now passed.

 Trustees should be taking the opportunity to actively review whether a trust in which they are a trustee needs to be registered on TRS.
 Trustees can of course seek professional help to register a trust.